megha-singh30/deeplearning_MLOps_DVC/README.md

 One by one it will run all pipelines, starting from data_ingestion it will show which pipeline it is running and also track its status So if you change any other pipeline not data_ingestion, then it will comment that it has no change and run others.
+Currently DVC repro is not runnign showing some errors